junia3/LayerwiseTTA/README.md

 ---

 ## Pretrained models
-All pretrained models are provided in [robustbench](https://github.com/RobustBench/robustbench).
+All pretrained models are provided in [robustbench](https://github.com/RobustBench/robustbench) so there is no need to download them manually.
 In the case of ResNet-50 used for additional experiments in supplementary, I used pretrained models in [TTT++](https://github.com/vita-epfl/ttt-plus-plus/tree/main/cifar).

 ---